-Awareness of the role of marine science in society is developed through exposure to practitioners and case studies in seminars and from visiting lecturers.
-These are an integral part of many advanced (Stage 3) modules.
+D Key (transferable) skills 1 are aware of their responsibility to society and the environment, including their potential influence in society Awareness of the role of marine science in society is developed through exposure to practitioners and case studies in seminars and from visiting lecturers.
+These are an integral part of many advanced (Stage 3) 2 are motivated people, able to build on the learning experiences of the degree programme and the range of learning experiences and initial qualifications they had on entry modules.
 Students take part in a variety of problem solving activities, including design of projects, role play exercises and planning overseas travel.
-These undertaken as both group (team) and independent activities.
-Exposure to the diversity of material in the programme and range of external experiences reinforces the motivation of the students and prepares them for a wide variety of possible roles on graduation.
+These are undertaken as both group (team) and independent activities.
+Exposure to the 3 are capable of obtaining and developing careers in a wide range of work environments diversity of material in the programme and the range of external experiences reinforces the motivation of the students and prepares them for a wide variety of possible roles on graduation.
 This is supported by targeted presentations from the University Careers Service.

-10(c) Programme Intended Learning Outcomes:

-A Knowledge and understanding
+10(c) Programme Intended Assossment Strategy Learning Outcomes: Assessment Strategy and Methods Α Knowledge and understanding

-- have a coherent understanding of Biology, including Marine knowledge and understanding of; the biology of marine organisms; (ii) the ecology of marine communities; and (iii) the physical and chemical processes occurring in the marine environment. - have a coherent understanding of the role of marine biological science in the management of human activities on the marine environment. - 3 understand current developments in Marine Biology and appreciate the possible implications
+- have a coherent understanding of 1 Biology, including Marine а knowledge and understanding of; the biology of marine (\mathbf{I}) organisms; (ii) the ecology of marine communities; and (iii) the physical and chemical processes occurring in the marine environment. - 2 have a coherent understanding of the role of marine biological science in the management of human activities on the marine environment. - 3 understand current developments in Marine Biology and appreciate the possible implications